 Section 194B of the Income Tax Act, 1961

-For a detailed explanation, see Section 194B of the Income Tax Act, 1961, which addresses Tax Deduction at Source (TDS) on winnings from card games, crossword puzzles, lotteries, and other games of any kind, including online games.
+Section 194B of the Income Tax Act, 1961, provides a comprehensive framework for Tax Deduction at Source (TDS) concerning winnings derived from card games, crossword puzzles, lotteries, and various other games, encompassing online platforms.

 Key Elements of Section 194B